Special Period: Healthcare

+Housing

 The cost of producing cement and the scarcity of tools and of building materials increased the pressure on already overcrowded housing.
 Even before the energy crisis, extended families lived in small apartments (many of which were in very poor condition) to be closer to an urban area.
 To help alleviate this situation, the government engaged in land-distribution where they supplemented larger government-owned farms with privately owned ones.
 Small homes were built in rural areas and land was provided to encourage families to move, to assist in food production for themselves, and to sell in local farmers' markets.
 As the film The Power of Community: How Cuba Survived Peak Oil discusses, co-ops developed which were owned and managed by groups, as well as creating opportunities for allowing them to form "service co-ops" where credit was exchanged and group purchasing-power was used to buy seeds and other scarce items.

+Many Cubans from outside Havana began migrating to Havana in search of tourism jobs which provided American dollars.
+This rush to Havana resulted in the development of squatters camps in the city.
+These squatters, offensively termed "Palestinos" in homage to Palestinian refugees, were officially denied welfare rights because they had no formal home address.